 - an agenda and a specified time limit

 - a note taker to ensure that relevant information is documented appropriately and acted upon

 - representation from key members of health care team, responsible for medical, nursing, personal, spiritual and allied health care.

 Family conferences require well developed communication skills within the healthcare team.
 An appropriate plan or skills for health care providers are essential when communicating in family conferences.

 The National Standards for Palliative Care for Australians state that patients and their family's wishes are acknowledged and guide decision making and care planning.
 Patients and families bereavement needs should also be identified and they should be offered information and support.

 Aged care accreditation standards require that residents specialised care needs are identified, comfort and dignity are maintained and emotional support is provided.

-There is funding available under ACFI for the provision of palliative care to residents.
+There is funding available under the Aged Care Funding instrument (ACFI) for the provision of palliative care to residents.
 A funding claim requires a palliative care plan to be developed by a GP or specialist palliative care nurse.
 A case conference is one way of identifying the palliative care needs of the resident and the support needs of the family.
 Information gained can be used to develop a comprehensive and holistic care plan and may support an ACFI claim.